-The authors would like to thank Maurizio Nitti for the Robot scene, Llogari Casas for the Pirate model, Fraser Rothnie and Desislava Markova for their work on the modified Sponza scene, as well as Evan Goldberg for providing the ReflectionRefractionBox scene.
-They are also thankful for the insightful feedback provided by the anonymous reviewers.
+We would like to thank Maurizio Nitti for the Robot scene, Llogari Casas for the Pirate model, as well as Fraser Rothnie and Desislava Markova for their work on the modified Sponza scene.
+We are also thankful for the insightful feedback provided by the anonymous reviewers.
 This work was funded by InnovateUK project #102684.